sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 - **SU2_DEF** - deforms the geometry and mesh with changes in the design variables during the shape optimization process
 - **shape_optimization.py** - automates the entire shape design process by executing the SU2 tools and optimizer

+We will walk through the shape design process and highlight several options related to the continuous adjoint in SU2 and the configuration options for shape design.

 ## Resources

 The resources for this tutorial can be found in the TestCases/optimization_euler/steady_naca0012/ directory.
 You will need the configuration file (inv_NACA0012_basic.cfg) and the mesh file (mesh_NACA0012_inv.su2).
 Restart files for the flow and adjoint problems are also available in this directory, which can be used as an initial state for reducing the cost of the design process.